eslint/eslint/docs/user-guide/command-line-interface.md

 This option will start config initialization wizard.
 It's designed to help new users quickly create .eslintrc file by answering a few questions.
 File will be created in current directory.

+#### `--fix`

+This option instructs ESLint to try to fix as many issues as possible.
+The fixes are made to the actual files themselves and only the remaining unfixed issues are output.
+Not all problems are fixable using this flag, and the flag does not work in these situations:

+1. This option throws an error when code is piped to ESLint.
+1. This option has no effect on code that uses processors.

 #### `-h`, `--help`

 This option outputs the help menu, displaying all of the available options.
 All other flags are ignored when this is present.